bazelbuild/bazel/site/docs/skylark/rules-tutorial.md

 bin2
 ```

-Whenever you declare a file, you have to tell Bazel how to generate it.
-You must
+Whenever you declare a file, you have to tell Bazel how to generate it by
-create an action for that.
-Let's use [`ctx.actions.write`](lib/actions.html#write),
+creating an action.
+Use [`ctx.actions.write`](lib/actions.html#write),
-which will create a file with the given content.
+to create a file with the given content.

 ```python
 def _foo_binary_impl(ctx):